 Working from home—while becoming more common prior to the global health crisis—is still a foreign concept to many people.
 Working life may be altered forever as employers and employees became convinced of the efficacy of remote work.

 Disadvantages for Employers

-Jobs that require customer-facing responsibilities only allow certain types of flextime.
+Compressed workweeks can make client handovers complicated—clients expect service 5 days a week during business hours and can be fussy when a particular employee isn't in on Friday.
+For this customer-centric reason, jobs that require customer-facing responsibilities only allow certain types of flextime.
 Whole days working from home are not an option.
 Other kinds of jobs such as assembly-line manufacturing and hands-on healthcare such as nursing share the same disadvantages.
 Employers struggle with fairness when only certain employees can work remotely.

 Overall, the advantages generally outweigh the disadvantages and a good manager can handle the disadvantages.
 Flexible scheduling has become part of what employees are looking for in their comprehensive employee benefits packages.
-Your employees will love you; the employer will benefit from overall positive morale which is linked to increased productivity.
+Your employees will love you; the employer will benefit from the overall positive morale which is linked to increased productivity.
 Best?
 You will retain your superior employees.